Multi-Cell Random Beamforming: Achievable Rate and Degrees of Freedom Region: Achievable rate of multi-cell Random Beamforming: finite-SNR analysis

 where $A_{n,c,p}$'s and $A_{n,l,q}$'s are the coefficients from the following partial fractional decomposition:

 and given by \cite[2.102]{Gradshteyn}:

 \end{theorem}

-\begin{proof} Please refer to Appendix \ref{sec_app:bound on sum rate multi-cell}. \end{proof}
+\begin{proof} Please refer to Appendix \ref{sec_app:bound on sum-rate multi-cell}. \end{proof}

-In Fig. \ref{fig:10}, we show the analytical and numerical results on the RBF sum rate as a function of the number of users for both single-cell and two-cell systems.
-We also compare the approximation obtained in \cite{Kim01}, which is only applicable to the single-cell system.
+In Fig. \ref{fig:10}, we show the analytical and numerical results on the RBF sum-rate as a function of the number of users for both single-cell and two-cell systems.We also compare the approximation obtained in \cite{Kim01}, which is only applicable to the single-cell system.
 In the single-cell case, $M$ = $N_T$ = 3, $\eta = 20$ dB, while in the two-cell case, $K_1$ = $K_2$, $M_1$ = $M_2$ = $N_T$ = 3, $\eta_1 = \eta_2 = 20$ dB, $\mu_{2,1} = 6$ dB, and $\mu_{1,2} = 10$ dB.
-It is observed that the approximation \cite[(17)]{Kim01} is only an upper bound of the achievable sum rate.
-In contrast, the sum-rate expressions in (\ref{eq:bound on sum rate single-cell}) and (\ref{eq:bound on sum rate c-cell}) are observed to be very accurate.
-Thus, it is feasible to use Theorem \ref{theo:bound on sum rate multi-cell} to characterize all the sum-rate tradeoffs among different cells in a multi-cell RBF system, which leads to the achievable rate region.
+It is observed that the approximation \cite[(17)]{Kim01} is only an upper bound of the achievable sum-rate.
+In contrast, the sum-rate expressions in (\ref{eq:bound on sum-rate single-cell}) and (\ref{eq:bound on sum-rate c-cell}) are exact.
+Thus, it is feasible to use Theorem \ref{theo:bound on sum-rate multi-cell} to characterize all the sum-rate tradeoffs among different cells in a multi-cell RBF system, which leads to the achievable rate region.
 However, such a characterization requires intensive computations, and does not provide any useful insight.
 In Section \ref{sec:DoF region_RBF}, we adopt an alternative approach based on the DoF region to provide a more efficient as well as insightful tradeoff analysis for the multi-cell RBF.